 - a.
 Cornices, eaves, canopies, sunshades, gutters, belt courses, leaders, sills, lintels, hung bay windows, and ornamental features that are supported by the building or structure may project not more than three (3) feet into a required setback, for the primary building or structure only, as established by coverage standards, and in no case shall any feature of any structure project beyond the property line. - b.
 Cantilever projections shall be considered a portion of the building or structure and shall not protrude into the required setback. - c.
 Carports are not allowed to infringe upon the setback requirement whether attached or free standing. - d.
 Decks shall not be allowed to infringe upon the setback requirements whether attached or free standing. - e.
 Accessory buildings or structures shall not protrude in any way into any required setback. - f.
+Licensed Recreational Vehicles may be stored in the setbacks. - f.g.
 No "tuff sheds", shipping containers, or similar structures. - g.
 Licensed Recreational Vehicles may be stored in the setbacks.